Safest Teeth Whiteners

 Supernumerary teeth can grow alone or in multiples.
 They can also appear in different areas of the mouth, such as:

 If an additional tooth is visible, your dentist may describe it as erupted.
 If it is hidden under the gum line, they may describe it as impacted.
 Most supernumerary teeth are single and impacted.

 There are various shapes that supernumerary teeth can take, including:

 The cause of hyperdontia remains unclear.
-However, it is believed that hyperdontia associates with various hereditary conditions.
+However, it is believed that hyperdontia is associated with various hereditary conditions.
+These conditions include:5

 Some cases of hyperdontia don’t require treatment.
 However, other cases require the removal of the extra teeth.

 Your dentist will likely suggest removing the additional teeth if you: